gladiatortf/gladiator.tf-stats-bptf/README.md

 # gladiator.tf stats on backpack.tf

-A script to put links to gladiator.tf listing snapshots and item statistics on some backpack.tf pages.
+A script to put links to gladiator.tf listing snapshots, time machine and item statistics on some backpack.tf pages.

 ## Installation